anhuret/gsession/README.md

 ## Why?

-Why another Go session manager?\
 This is my humble attempt at learning Go.
 A session manager seemed like a good choice.\
-Yes, take it with a grain of salt please.

 ## License